 Tallgrass takes seriously its responsibility to ensure the health and safety of our employees, the general public and the environment.
 We comply with all federal, state and local laws and regulations, and we meet or exceed industry standards and best practices.
-Highly trained and experienced personnel monitor our pipelines 24 hours a day, 7 days a week using sophisticated Supervisory Control and Data Acquisition (SCADA) systems so we have real-time information regarding the safety and integrity of our vehicle and aircraft to ensure safety and identify potential concerns such as encroachments.
+Highly trained and experienced personnel monitor our pipelines 24 hours a day, 7 days a week using sophisticated Supervisory Control and Data Acquisition (SCADA) systems so we have real-time information regarding the safety and integrity of our pipeline.
+We patrol our pipelines by foot, vehicle and aircraft to ensure safety and identify potential concerns such as encroachments.

 We have emergency shut-down systems that can isolate anomalies anywhere in our system quickly and safely.
 As part of our ongoing education efforts, we work regularly with first responders - using tools such as tabletop exercises and hands-on mock drills - to ensure they are familiar with our assets and know what to do in the unlikely event of an emergency.
-In addition, Tallgrass is an active member of Common Ground Alliance, working together to educate stakeholders on pipeline safety and to
+In addition, Tallgrass is an active member of Common Ground Alliance, working together to educate stakeholders on pipeline safety and to promote safe excavation.